Correctional Officer

 what is the max years you can have on a sentences, that is allowed for cdcr fire camps

-Asked by henry about 10 years ago
+Asked by henry over 10 years ago

 I don't know.
 It used to be not more than 3 years.
 It has, I understand, gone up to 5 since I retired and maybe even has moved further.